Samsung 970 EVO Plus vs 980: Which is Best?

 The Samsung 980 is positioned as one of the more affordable Gen 3 NVMe SSDs available in the market.
 This can be attributed to the fact that it was developed specifically to cater to the budget NVMe segment.
 Consequently, it lacks the DRAM component that is present in many higher-end SSDs.
 In fact, the Samsung 980 is the first NVMe SSD ever launched by Samsung without a DRAM.

-It’s clear that the absence of DRAM in the Samsung 980 is a significant factor in its lower cost compared to other NVMe SSDs.
-DRAM can be expensive, and its absence in this SSD makes it an attractive option for those who prioritize cost-effectiveness over top-tier performance.
+The absence of DRAM in the Samsung 980 is a significant factor in its lower cost than other NVMe SSDs.
+DRAM can be expensive, and its absence in this SSD makes it an attractive option for those prioritising cost-effectiveness over top-tier performance.
 Therefore, if you’re on a budget but still want to experience the benefits of an NVMe SSD, the Samsung 980 may be a solid option to consider.

 Should you buy Samsung 980?